 When the TIM is carried in a non-S1G PPDU, the traffic indication virtual bitmap, maintained by the AP, or the mesh STA or the AP MLD that generates a TIM, consists of 2008 bits, and it is organized into 251 octets such that bit number N (0  N  2007) in the bitmap corresponds to bit number (N mod 8) in octet number N/ 8 where the low order bit of each octet is bit number 0, and the high order bit is bit number 7.
 When the TIM is carried in an S1G PPDU, the traffic-indication virtual bitmap has the hierarchical structure shown in Figure 9-152 (Hierarchical structure of traffic-indication virtual bitmap carried in an S1G PPDU).
 Each bit in the traffic indication virtual bitmap corresponds to traffic buffered for a specific neighbor peer mesh STA within the MBSS that the mesh STA is prepared to deliver1, or for a STA that is not affiliated with an MLD within the BSS that the AP is prepared to deliver at the time the Beacon frame is transmitted, or for a non- AP MLD that APs affiliated with the AP MLD are prepared to deliver at the time the Beacon frame is transmitted.
 Bit number N indicates the status of buffered, individually addressed MSDUs/MMPDUs for the STA or the non-AP MLD whose AID is N, or group addressed MSDUs/MMPDUs for the STAs whose group AID is N. It is set as follows:

-If the STA is not using APSD, and any individually addressed MSDUs/MMPDUs for that STA are buffered and the AP or the mesh STA is prepared to deliver them, then bit number N in the traffic indication virtual bitmap is 1.
+If the (#12600) non-MLD STA is not using APSD, and any individually addressed MSDUs/MMPDUs for that STA are buffered and the AP or the mesh STA is prepared to deliver them, then bit number N in the traffic indication virtual bitmap is 1.

-If the STA is using APSD, and any individually addressed MSDUs/MMPDUs for that STA are buffered in at least one nondelivery-enabled AC (if there exists at least one nondelivery-enabled AC), then bit number N in the traffic indication virtual bitmap is 1.
+If the (#12601) non-MLD STA is using APSD, and any individually addressed MSDUs/MMPDUs for that STA are buffered in at least one nondelivery-enabled AC (if there exists at least one nondelivery-enabled AC), then bit number N in the traffic indication virtual bitmap is 1.

-If the STA is using APSD, all ACs are delivery-enabled, and any individually addressed MSDUs/ MMPDUs for that STA are buffered in any AC, then bit number N in the traffic indication virtual bitmap is 1.
+If the (#12602) non-MLD STA is using APSD, all ACs are delivery-enabled, and any individually addressed MSDUs/ MMPDUs for that STA are buffered in any AC, then bit number N in the traffic indication virtual bitmap is 1.

+(#12600) If all STAs affiliated with non-AP MLD are not using APSD and any individually addressed MSDUs/MMPDUs for that non-AP MLD are buffered, then bit number N in the traffic indication virtual bitmap is 1

+(#12601) If at least one of the STAs affiliated with the non-AP MLD is using APSD and any individually addressed MSDUs/MMPDUs for that non-AP MLD are buffered in at least one nondelivery-enabled AC (if there exists at least one nondelivery-enabled AC in any of the affiliated STAs) then bit number N in the traffic indication virtual bitmap is 1

+(#12602) If all STAs affiliated with non-AP MLD are using APSD whereas all ACs are delivery-enabled per each affiliated STA and any individually addressed MSDUs/ MMPDUs for that non-AP MLD are buffered in any AC, then bit number N in the traffic indication virtual bitmap is 1.

 Otherwise, bit number N in the traffic indication virtual bitmap is 0.